 The arrest of a foreign-registered vessel is governed by the Arrest Convention of 1952, as incorporated into Swedish law, and is subject to the jurisdiction of the maritime courts.
-The arrest of Swedish and unregistered vessels is governed by the procedural code and handled by the ordinary courts.
+The arrest of Swedish and unregistered vessels is governed by the Code of Judicial Procedure (1942:740) and handled by the ordinary courts.

-The process of arranging for a judicial sale based on the claimant's rights under a mortgage is initiated by the claimant applying to the Enforcement Agency and submitting relevant evidence to them (including the mortgage).
+The process of arranging for a judicial sale based on the claimant's rights under a mortgage is initiated by the claimant applying to the Enforcement Authority and submitting relevant evidence to them (including the mortgage).
 The sale will always take place by way of a public auction and it should take place within four months of the application being made (subject to certain exceptions).
-The Enforcement Agency will charge a fee according to value of the sale.
+The Enforcement Authority will charge a fee according to value of the sale.